mstguillain/LINGI2255-2018-Superform-MS/README.md

 * Once the token has been pasted on facebook_plugin.py, restart your app

 * It's only the beginning, we will automate this process for the next pushes.
+We are currently working on the ajax branch to get the result of the FB.api() async function.
+We are not mastering JS yet so it will be done for the next iteration.

 ## Contributors